August 22 @ 10:00 am 11:00 am

 3. Register!

-In this particular session, we will discuss Autistic Joy and provide tips and strategies for finding yours!
+In this particular session, we will continue our discussion around Autistic joy!
 The co-facilitators will share information on the topic and engage the group in discussion.
-Participants are invited to share the things that bring them joy, such as special interests, sensory experiences and more!
+Participants are invited to share the things that bring them joy, such as special interests, sensory experiences, and more!

 Please note: During this session, Sinneave staff, guest presenters, and attendees may share information about community resources.
 Information provided may not always be accurate, up-to-date, or reliable.
 Attendees are encouraged to be critical consumers of information available on the internet.
 Providing information about a community resource is not endorsement and Sinneave does not assume any risk for the outcome of using the information shared during this session.